All Episodes

 It was just an accident of birth.

-And the choices that I make with the English that I can speak, whether I use it to promote virtue or gather power or money or corruption or mess people up or whatever, uh enact some syllabilistic, sadistic impulse on the world.
+And the choices that I make with the English that I can speak, whether I use it to promote virtue or gather power or money or corruption or mess people up or whatever, enact some syllabilistic, sadistic impulse on the world.

-That that's my choice, right?
+That's my choice, right?

-That's you know, integrity, virtue, those are choices.
+That's integrity, virtue, those are choices.

-But uh, my facility with English was unchosen, what I do with that facility, you know.
+But my facility with English was unchosen.

 So each sort of little decision that you make determines the path in life, whether you go up or down.